oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-exa/capacity-planning-exa.md

       ![Left Pane](./images/exadata-fleet.png " ")

-3. This will bring up **Exadata Fleet Administration** page, where all registered Exadata systems are displayed.
+3. This will bring up the **Exadata Fleet Administration** page, where all registered Exadata systems are displayed.

       ![Left Pane](./images/exadata-fleet-admin.png " ")